Robert J. Dole VA Medical Center in Wichita confirms veteran’s death from COVID-19

 WICHITA, Kan.
-(KSNW) – A Veteran patient in their 70s died March 29, 2020, at the Robert J. Dole VA Medical Center in Wichita, Kansas due to complications from Covid-19 — the Robert J. Dole VA Medical Center in Wichita confirmed Tuesday.
+(KSNW) – A patient in their 70s died March 29, 2020, at the Robert J. Dole VA Medical Center in Wichita due to complications from COVID-19, the center confirmed Tuesday.

 Per CDC guidance and VA protocols, patients known to be at risk for a COVID-19 infection are immediately isolated to prevent potential spread to others.